This page is all about learning how to knit stitch and it's one of the first basic knitting stitches for beginners.

 In order to practice the knit stitch properly here's a little exercise.

 Knit every row until you have a square.
 Approximately 30 - 40 rows.

 Bind off all you stitches.
 Wondering how to cast off?
 You can learn how to bind off stitches here.

-When you feel comfortable with your knitting you can head over to learn how to purl stitches.
+When you're comfortable with knitting you can head on over and learn how to purl stitches.

 I'll see you over there.